apache/hertzbeat/home/docs/start/docker-deploy.md

    This command starts a running HertzBeat-Collector container.
    - `docker run -d` : Run a container in the background via Docker
    - `-e IDENTITY=custom-collector-name`  : (optional) Set the collector unique identity name.
 Attention the clusters collector name must unique.
+   - `-e MODE=public` : set the running mode(public or private), public cluster or private cloud-edge.
    - `-e MANAGER_HOST=127.0.0.1` : Important⚠️ Set the main hertzbeat server ip.
    - `-e MANAGER_PORT=1158` :  (optional) Set the main hertzbeat server port, default 1158.
    - `-v $(pwd)/logs:/opt/hertzbeat-collector/logs` : (optional) Mount the log file to the local host, to ensure the log will not be lost due creating or deleting container.